W ondering how to add custom code in WordPress?

 With that, let’s begin the tutorial on how to add custom code in WordPress…

-Adding Custom Code in WordPress with WPCode
+How To Custom Code To Your WordPress Site with WPCode

-To get started, you first need to install and activate the free WPCode plugin on your WordPress site.
-If you need help, check out our tutorial on how to install a WordPress plugin.
+To get started, you first need to install and activate the free WPCode plugin to add it to your WordPress site.

-Once the plugin is activated, you’ll see that a new menu item called Code Snippets has been added to your WordPress admin bar.
+Once the plugin file is activated, you’ll see that a new menu item called Code Snippets has been added to your WordPress admin bar.
 By clicking on it, you’ll be taken to a page where you can see all of the custom code snippets you have added to your site.

 Since you just installed the plugin, you won’t see any code snippets saved here.